StuartSul/Homemade_Neural_Network/README.md

 my_hnn.predict(NEW_DATA)
 ```

-ACTIVATION and LOSS_FUNCTION are defined under hnn/util.py, and structure should be a list of integer, the length of list corresponding to number of layers and each integer value corresponding to number of nodes in each layer.
+ACTIVATION and LOSS_FUNCTION are defined under hnn/util.py, and structure should be a list of integers: the length of list corresponding to total number of layers and each integer value corresponding to number of nodes in each layer.
 For instance:

 ``` python3
 from hnn.hnn import hnn